Generic selectors

 Curve fitting.
 Least squares regression

-Would you like to know how to fit a point cloud to a function?
+Would you like to know how to fit a point cloud to a function and discover the least squares regression method?

-Online curve fitting simulations help us to understand how to fit a point cloud and show us some of the most common techniques such as least squares regression.
+Online curve fitting simulations on this page help us to understand how to fit a point cloud and show us some of the most common techniques such as least squares regression.

 Curve fitting is a technique used in data analysis to find a mathematical function that fits a set of points.
 The goal is to find a smooth curve that passes close to all the points and represents the relationship between the variables of interest accurately.